 This framing resolves something that was implicit in CTM but never fully confronted.
 CTM trains the jump function so that composed shorter jumps reproduce longer ones, but it never asks whether the jump function is actually correct, only whether it is internally consistent.
 A pretrained teacher changes that: the teacher’s ODE trajectories are ground truth, and the student’s jumps are trained to trace them.
 Internal consistency is still enforced, but now there is an external anchor.

-The paper also proves something sharp about consistency models.
-Theorem 3.1: for a Gaussian data source, even a suboptimal consistency model (and crucially, this holds for models arbitrarily close to optimal in $L_2$) admits some step count $N$ beyond which the Wasserstein-2 distance to the true distribution increases as you add more sampling steps.
-The empirical version is just as stark: with the standard EDM noise scale, CMs typically peak at around 2 steps and then degrade.
-The mechanism is specific.
-CMs jump to clean and renoise between steps; over many steps the reinjected noise does not align with the teacher’s PF-ODE trajectory and errors compound.
+The paper also proves that consistency models eventually get worse with more steps.
+Theorem 3.1: for an isotropic Gaussian data distribution, there exist consistency models arbitrarily close to optimal in $L_2$ such that increasing the sampling step count beyond some $N$ increases the Wasserstein-2 distance to the true distribution.7 The empirical version (Fig. 5 of the paper, on isotropic Gaussian data with standard deviation $c = 0.5$) is just as stark: multi-step CM sampling peaks around 2 steps and then degrades.
+The mechanism is renoising.
+CMs jump to clean between steps and reinject Gaussian noise to get back onto the trajectory; over many steps that injected noise does not align with the teacher’s PF-ODE trajectory and errors compound.

 Flow maps avoid this by construction: they map directly between any two noise levels in one step, never leaving the trajectory.
 The paper does not formally prove they monotonically improve, but empirically they keep getting better with more steps, exactly where CMs fall apart.